williamwinterb/Dissertation/README.md

 Author: Will Winterbotham    Date: Sep 2023

 Files are in the following order:
    1. File which retrieves UK data from ONS and FRED.
 FRED API is used, which requires a key.
-Data is transformed and prepared for analysis.
+Data is transformed and prepared for analysis
    2. Estimation of the 1-Month ahead forecasts
    3. Estimation of the 3-Month ahead forecasts
    4. Estimation of the 12-Month ahead forecasts